Spyguy001/Skyline/iteration-01.plan.md

  * Describe your goals for this iteration and the tasks that you will have to complete in order to achieve these goals.
  * Order the items from most to least important.
  * Feel free (but not obligated) to specify some/all tasks as user stories.

+1. User research will need  to be conducted in order to understand the needs of the users and translate it into MVP features.
+These features will serve as a basis for creating tasks for each future iteration until the completion of the MVP.

+2. The strengths and weaknesses will need to be analyzed for each medium related to the project’s implementation.
+The decision to either make a desktop/mobile application or a website will vastly impact the required skills for each of the tasks and thus needs to be made quickly.

+3. The github repository will need to be setup and ready to go so we can start coding as soon as possible.

 #### Artifacts